n b r y lifting

 How much should I rest between sets?

-On deload weeks, you can probably cut these by half.
+On deload weeks, you can probably cut all these rest times by half.

 How do I know I'm doing these exercises correctly?